sghpjuikit/player/app/speech-recognition-whisper/README.md

 ###### Command parameters
-It is up to the command logic to extract the parameters from the command, but the built in matcher is transformed into regex and matcher parameters to regex groups, so use `Regex` API.
+It is up to the command logic to extract the parameters from the command, but the built in matcher is transformed into regex and can be used to extract the values using `Regex` API.
+TO make this easier, there is `args(text)` method, that does this, and with destructuring support
 ```kotlin
 SpeakHandler(...) {
    if (matches(text)) {